-This study will be continued for four more years when each rotation will have completed at least three cycles.
-There have been no patents or publications from this study.
+This study will be continued for three more years when each rotation will have completed at least three cycles.
+To date, there have been no patents or publications from this study; however, we are preparing one publication and one M.S. thesis based on the first eight years of the study.